All Episodes

 Look at the headline, job pickup may not be enough to aid Obama.

-Uh it's written by a guy named John Schoen, who's the uh senior producer, MSNBC.com.
+It's written by a guy named John Schoen, who is the senior producer at MSNBC.com.

-This is not the TV network, same bunch, but it's just the this is the website crew.
+This is not the TV network, same bunch, but it's just the website crew.

 This week's stunning news of the death of Osama bin Laden, who was killed by Obama, by the way, gave President Barack Obama a much needed bounce in voter opinion polls just as the 2012 presidential campaign grinds into gear, but the glow could fade if job growth does not accelerate.